 6) You Should Avoid All Dairy Products

-While it is true that some people may have trouble digesting lactose, there are many lactose-free dairy options available to make sure everyone can get the necessary nutrients from dairy.
-Additionally, low-fat and non-fat dairy options are available for those looking to reduce their calorie intake.
-All in all, dairy products can be a healthy part of your diet, provided you choose the correct options.
+While some individuals may struggle to digest lactose, there are lactose-free dairy options available so that all can obtain essential nutrition.
+Furthermore, low-fat and non-fat options may help those looking to reduce calorie consumption.
+All in all, dairy products can be an integral part of a healthy diet provided that you select appropriate options.

-7) You Need to Eat a Lot of Protein
+7) You Need To Eat A Lot Of Protein

 Conclusion